omkarcloud/botasaurus/README.md

 Let's learn about the features of Botasaurus that assist you in web scraping and automation.

-### Could you show me an example where you defeat Cloudflare?
+### Could you show me an example where you access Cloudflare Protected Website?

-Sure, Run the following Python code to scrape G2.com, a website protected by Cloudflare:
+Sure, Run the following Python code to access G2.com, a website protected by Cloudflare:

 ```python
 from botasaurus import *